 You might be wondering, I am an AWS user and I created my S3 Bucket so where do these defaults come from/who configured them for me?
 All of this has been done by AWS itself while creating your bucket during its creation time.
 When you create a new bucket AWS verifies that it contains correct information and then configures some or all of the above-mentioned actions to allow YOUR-SELF(Owner) to perform all of them against that bucket.
 By default, the owner will be able to perform these actions on s3 objects however if required permissions can be expanded for specific use cases.

-Who Can Configure these Permissions?
+Who Can Configure These Permissions?

-Bucket Policy attached to a bucket can be configured by the “Owner” of that bucket.
+The bucket Policy attached to a bucket can be configured by the “Owner” of that bucket.
 This can be changed later if required.
 The owner can also update the policy but cannot delete it.

 When you create the S3 Bucket AWS assigns a policy with some default permissions If an IAM user is associated with a bucket then he/she will have full permission on files inside the s3bucket irrespective of his/her role If no one is associated then the Owner will have all permissions.

-What can you do with Bucket Policy?
+What can you do with the Bucket Policy?

 You can allow or deny specific actions against the s3 bucket and its objects.
-For example, if we want to create a policy that only allows uploading of files and nothing else (no delete, list etc) then we can do that by specifying this in the policy.
+For example, if we want to create a policy that only allows uploading of files and nothing else (no delete, list, etc) then we can do that by specifying this in the policy.

 How S3 Bucket Policies Work Under the Hood:

-Policies work under the hood by configuration Access Control rules for buckets/objects inside that bucket.
+Policies work under the hood by configuring Access Control rules for buckets/objects inside that bucket.
 Each time a user tries to access an object AWS evaluates all built-in ACLs (if any) and then combined with configured policies permissions are granted.
 If no special permission is found then the default owner’s policy is applied.

 Bucket policies are attached to the bucket while their access control rules are applied to objects inside the s3bucket.
-You do not need to specify bucket policy for each object rather you can apply for default permissions at the bucket level and then override it with your custom policy when required.
+You do not need to specify a bucket policy for each object rather you can apply for default permissions at the bucket level and then override it with your custom policy when required.

 Let’s start with the steps to add a bucket policy: